hyperledger-labs/business-partner-agent/README.md

 ./scripts/register-did.sh
 ```

-You should see the following outpout:
+You should see the following output:
 ```s
 {
   "did": "W3KMxGKUmajhiJzGmqVcAM",